We work with more than 300 partners to bring you better travel deals

 Many Muslims will want to time their visit to coincide with major religious festivals such as Eid, but the city can be extremely busy at times of festivities.
 The weather is hot all year-round, but cools off slightly between December and February (although expect blazing sunshine most of the time).
 The crowds should also be slightly smaller around those months, making it an ideal time to visit.
 For the best flight deals make sure you book outside of the religious holidays.

-When is the best time to book flights to Medina?
+When is the best time to book a flight to Medina?

 Which day is cheapest to fly to Medina?